-Rhinoplasty may be performed using a variety of techniques, depending on the issue to address and the desired outcome.
+Rhinoplasty may be performed using a variety of techniques, depending on the issue to be addressed and the desired outcome.
 Scottsdale plastic surgeon Geoffrey Leber, MD customizes rhinoplasty procedures to a patient’s specific needs.
-The goal of rhinoplasty is to alter the nose to restore a balanced appearance to the face, for beautiful, natural results.
+The goal of rhinoplasty is to alter the nose to restore a balanced appearance to the face, for beautiful, natural-looking results.

 - Rhinoplasty Candidates

 - Rhinoplasty Results

 - Non-Surgical Rhinoplasty